-Alice Clough is a research-based artist whose work spans across media including sculpture, film and publications.
+Alice Clough is a research-led artist whose work incorporates media including ceramics, installation, film, photography, sound and text.
 With a background in both archaeology and anthropology, Alice locates her work across and between spaces and disciplines.
-Her research interests focus around methodologies of the heart, time, wonder, and more-than-human relationships, drawing on theories of posthumanism and vibrant matter.
+Her research interests focus around exploring methodologies of the heart, time, wonder, and more-than-human relationships, drawing on theories of posthumanism and vibrant matter.

 Alice is also a doctoral researcher with Bournemouth University and Museum of London Archaeology (MOLA).
 Her PhD, which is a Collaborative Doctoral Partnership funded by the Arts & Humanities Research Council, looks at acts of interpretation within commercial archaeology settings.
 Titled ‘Telling Different Stories’, the project interrogates notions of linearity and singularity in interpreting the past.